Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-managing-users.md

 ---

 Each Scalingo for PostgreSQL® addon comes with a [default database user](#understanding-protected-user).
-You can [create](#creating-a-new-user) as many additional users as required, grant them with the appropriate permissions, and you can [delete](#deleting-a-user) them depending on your needs.
+You can [create](#creating-a-new-user) as many additional users as needed, grant them with the appropriate permissions, and you can [delete](#deleting-a-user) them once they are not required anymore.

 ## Listing Existing Users